Keep your cat safe during firework season

 • Create a den for your cat, somewhere he or she can hide and feel safe and protected.
 Provide lots of other hiding places around the home, including in high spots.
 Even cardboard boxes can be effective for this.

-• Draw the curtains, close all windows and putting the TV or radio on low to help drown out the noise.
+• Draw the curtains, close all windows and put the TV or radio on low to help drown out the noise.

 • Bring your cats inside before it gets dark, and the fireworks start.
 Don't leave it until the last minute.